 Day 1: Snowshoeing the Big Creek Summit Trail Near Cascade, Idaho

 The Big Creek Summit Trail starts in a meadow with an old cabin and meanders northeast.
 According to the Forest Service, the trail is hard to follow without snow, so naturally, we found it quite tricky with snow.
 It didn’t matter to us, though.
-We had snowshoes, plenty of food and hot tea, and the right clothing for this relatively warm day.
+We had our accessories, including snowshoes, plenty of food and hot tea, and the right clothing for this relatively warm day.

 So we walked in the general direction of the trail (I think).
 The official trail is 3.1 miles (5 km) one-way and climbs along two ridges with spectacular views of Six-bit Creek drainage into the South Fork Salmon River drainage.
 We hiked about the route for a couple of miles before turning back toward the car.

 Read More: Outdoors in the Idaho Panhandle

 Day 1: Soaking in Trail Creek Hot Springs

 It was only another three miles (4.8 km) of driving to arrive at the pullout for Trail Creek Hot Springs.
 This hot spring is a popular spot, so we didn’t expect to have it to ourselves and were surprised to see the empty parking area.

 Peaking over the snowbank, we saw steam coming from the river below, and we knew we had arrived.
 A soak in these undeveloped hot springs in the Boise National Forest was just what we needed to start our winter family vacation off right.

 We slid down the steep but short trail to the creek with my son, Anders, in the lead.
 After a quick stripping, we gingerly hopped across the snow and cold Trail Creek to one of the hot pots.
 It wasn’t long before a couple joined us, and several others filled the upper pool.
 Still sitting in hot water surrounded by snowy rocks and trees was magical.